Olanetsoft/web3terms/README.md

 TWITTER_ACCESS_TOKEN=xxxx
 TWITTER_ACCESS_TOKEN_SECRET=xxxx

-1. Now type the following in the command line in your project directory to start the project
+6. Type the following in the command line in your project directory to start the project

 ```bash
 yarn dev